bsorrentino/bsorrentino/_posts/2023-09-19-enhance-your-cli-with-ai-part1.md

 ## Potential of AI

 Imagine having an AI-powered Command Line Interface (CLI) that can enhance your productivity and make your life easier.
-With the power of LLM models like GPT 3.5/4, you can simply ask for the right command line for any task, and the AI will provide the appropriate commands for your operating system.
+With the power of [Large Language Model (LLM)][LLM] models like [GPT] 3.5/4, you can simply ask for the right command line for any task, and the AI will provide the appropriate commands for your operating system.

 For example, you could ask the AI, 'What is the command to list files in a folder?” and it will instantly give you the correct command, be it 'ls' for Linux or 'dir' for Windows.